Hawaiian Mission Houses Historic Site and Archives: Print House

 In 1841, a covered porch and balcony were added to the frame house, and an extra bedroom was built next door out of coral blocks.
 Both additions show further adaptation to an indoor-outdoor lifestyle appropriate to the climate.
 The extra coral building later became the mission's Print House (Ka Hale Paʻi) and now serves as a museum exhibit to show how the missionaries and native Hawaiians worked together to produce the first materials printed in the Hawaiian language.

+Site grounds

+The sites include the Kahua Ho'okipa outdoor stage, built from "coral blocks salvaged from the first courthouse in Hawaii, built in 1852."

+HMH schedules programming on historic cultural activities held on the stage.